mieszkosabo/table-tennis-league/README.md

   - [x] show league description
   - [x] show players in league with their stats
   - [x] show matches in league
-  - [ ] pagination for matches and players
+  - [ ] pagination for matches and players 🐙
 - owner
   - [x] edit league (name, starting elo, description, etc)
-  - [ ] delete league (for now, only if there are no matches in it) 🐙
+  - [x] delete league (for now, only if there are no matches in it)
-  - [x] remove player from league (for now, only if they didn't play any matches) 🐙
+  - [x] remove player from league (for now, only if they didn't play any matches)
   - [x] add match to league
   - [ ] remove or edit match from league #EditingMatches 🐙
-  - [ ] transfer ownership
+  - [ ] transfer ownership [just ui is needed, backend is done]
 - [ ] claim league ownership if owner is deleted
 - [x] add matches 🐙
   - [x] Player1 is prefilled with the user that is logged in
   - [ ] update checkpoint
-- [ ] leave league if no matches with other players, and if not a owner 🐙
+- [x] leave league if no matches with other players, and if not a owner
 - [ ] edit matches #EditingMatches 🐙
 - [x] redirect to home page if user tries to open a league that doesn't exist or they don't have access to
 - [x] join league button in selector